-I joined Duke’s CMB program in the fall of 2016 because it offered a huge amount of flexibility due to the wide range of interesting faculty affiliated with the program and opportunity for students to choose a degree-granting department after taking their first year to get a feel for the different departments.
-I graduated with my B.S. in biochemistry from the University of New Mexico in the Spring of 2016.
+My main research interests are mucosal immunology and host-microbe interactions.
+I graduated with my B.S. in biochemistry from the University of New Mexico in the 2016.
 During my junior and senior years at UNM, I worked in the lab of Dr. Irene Salinas.
 My project focused on interactions between rainbow trout commensal microbes and trout secreted antibodies and secretory component-like molecule.
-During the summer between my junior and senior year, I was lucky enough to spend my summer abroad in Murcia, Spain working in the lab of Dr. Victoriano Mulero, where I created a transgenic zebrafish line which has since been used by other members of the Salinas and Mulero labs to study the role of zebrafish crypt neurons in anti-viral immune responses.
+During the summer between my junior and senior year, I did an internship at University of Murcia in Spain, working in the lab of Dr. Victoriano Mulero.
+There I created a transgenic zebrafish line which has since been used by other members of the Salinas and Mulero labs to study the role of zebrafish crypt neurons in anti-viral immune responses.

 I love going on trips to new and interesting places, cooking, spending time in nature, playing strategy games with friends, visiting museums, and reading good fiction books.